 When managed as a layer, with commercial feeds, rainbow roosters will lay 160-180 eggs in 72 weeks (16 months).
 The layers start laying at 160 days (5 months).
 At the end of lay the birds weight about 3kgs.
 The average egg weight is 60 grams.
 Rainbow roosters will start laying at 5 months and lay continuously for 10 months.

 When managed as meat birds, the rainbow rooster will attain the average weight of 2kgs in 8 weeks under commercial feeds.
 At 8 weeks, rainbow roosters meat birds will have consumed 4.9 kgs of feed.
 Under scavenging conditions, the rainbow roosters growth rate is a bit slower, with the bird attaining the weight of 1.3kgs in 9 weeks.
-The average meat production for rainbow roosters is 3kgs for cocks and 1.9 to 2.2 kgs for hens
+The average meat production for rainbow roosters is 3kgs for male rainbow roosters and 1.9 to 2.2 kgs for hens